-We strive to make a positive impact in our local
+We are committed to making a positive impact in the local communities

 Education: We will demonstrate our commitment to the next generation of talent by promoting science, technology, engineering and maths (STEM) as the skills required for our industry in the future.

 Community Engagement: Being socially responsible is integral to what we do.
 We aim to make a positive difference to the communities where we operate and seek ways to assist them.